SeasideSt/Seaside-Legacy30/repository/Seaside-Core.package/WAResponse.class/README.md

 Instance Variables
 	status:		<Integer> The HTTP status code.
 	message:	<String> The HTTP status message.
-	headers:	<WAHeaderFileds> A dictionary with the header fields.
+	headers:	<WAHeaderFields> A dictionary with the header fields.
 	cookies:	<OrderedCollection> A collection of cookies.